carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

 It is useful to see numbers, but there are other ways to deliver information and how there are relationships between variables.
-R has its own [base plotting system](https://www.statmethods.net/graphs/index.html), but we have already loaded a package that will help us to create artistically-proclived figures: [ggplot](https://www.statmethods.net/advgraphs/ggplot2.html) ggplot2 has been created with the idea that any graphic can be expressed by three components:
+R has its own [base plotting system](https://www.statmethods.net/graphs/index.html), but we have already loaded a package that will help us to create artistically-proclived figures:[ggplot2](https://www.statmethods.net/advgraphs/ggplot2.html).

+ggplot2 has been created with the idea that any graphic can be expressed with three components:
 * Data set
 * Coordinates
-* Set of **geoms**, that is the visual representation of the data This **geoms** can be thinked as layers that can be overlapped one over another, so special attention need to be required to show useful information-layers to deliver a messagge.
+* Set of **geoms**, that is the visual representation of the data

+This **geoms** can be thinked as layers that can be overlapped one over another, so special attention need to be required to show useful information-layers to deliver a messagge.
 We are going to create an example with some of the data that we already have.
 Let's create a data-frame with the next code: